sahjaldu/physicsWeb/content/Specific Classes/AP Physics C - Electricity and Magnetism/AP Physics C — Magnets and the Magnetic Field.md

 1\mathrm{G}=1\times 10^{-4}\mathrm{\ T}
 $$

-Any moving charge creates (or induces) a magnetic field.
+Any moving charge creates a magnetic field.
 Metals that have molecule dipoles aligned, are magnetic.

 Charges moving through a wire induces a cylindrical magnetic field around the wire.